aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

 - - {class}`.Coverage`
   - Coverage radius from
     [Asudeh et al. (2021)](https://dl.acm.org/doi/abs/10.1145/3448016.3457315);
-    the per-class dispersion, isotropy and near-duplicate signals it adds are DataEval's own. `isotropy` is {func}`.completeness`'s effective-dimension
+    the per-class dispersion, isotropy, and near-duplicate signals it adds are DataEval's own. `isotropy` is {func}`.completeness`'s effective-dimension
     estimate applied per class — see that row below for its lineage.
 See [Measuring coverage](DatasetBias.md#measuring-coverage-geometry-in-embedding-space).